AhmedElsherbini/Align2XL/README.md

 Please make sure to update tests as appropriate. the tool is still underdevelopment
 ## License
-please, cite my page if this tool was useful for your work
+Please, cite my page if this tool was useful for your work